Installing SAIGE-QTL

 Installation Methods (Ordered by Ease of Use)

-Zero setup, works on Linux, macOS, Windows - everything included in the container.
+Zero setup, works on Linux and macOS - everything included in the container.

-Fastest installation for Linux - no compilation required, pre-built packages.
+Fastest installation for Linux and Mac - no compilation required, pre-built packages.

 Platform Support & Quick Start